“Mortgage payment calculator with taxes and insurance”

 What is a mortgage loan?

-How much down payment do I need to buy a house?
+How much down payment do I need?

-What is the difference between a fixed-rate and adjustable-rate mortgage?
+What is the difference between fixed rate and adjustable rate?

-What costs are included in a monthly mortgage payment?
+What is included in my monthly mortgage payment?

 What are closing costs?